fredliu168/TheEconomist2023/2023-05-13/The world this week/Politics.md

 ![image](images/20230513_WWP001.jpg)

 The  was held at Westminster Abbey.
 London’s police force expressed regret for arresting six anti-monarchy protesters.
 It said there was no evidence they were planning to disrupt the event.
 The World Health Organisation declared that is no longer a “public health emergency of international concern”, three years after the disease broke out.
-Although 7m deaths from covid have been reported, the WHO thinks the true toll is 20m.
+Although 7m deaths from covid have been reported, the WHO thinks the true toll is at least 20m.